Veridise/veridise-docs/zkvanguard-legacy/detectors/uc-subcmp-outputs.md

 </details>

-Line 3 of the above log tells us that one of the subcomponent output signals within `Diff` (defined on line 36 of `uc_subcmp_output_bug.circom`) is unconstrained.
+Line 3 of the above log indicates that one of the subcomponent output signals within `Diff` (defined on line 36 of `uc_subcmp_output_bug.circom`) is unconstrained.
-Lines 9--10 of the log tell us that the unconstrained subcomponent output signal is the `lt.out` signal.
+Lines 9--10 of the log indicate that the unconstrained subcomponent output signal is `lt.out`.

 ## Limitations